neilyboy/buzz_uploader/README.md

 | Location | Upload to a specific storage location | Enter Location ID in Settings |
 | Notes | Add notes to uploads | Enter notes in Settings |

-All these options can be configured in the Settings screen (press `s` to access).
+All these options can be configured in the Settings screen (press `o` to access).

 ### Clipboard Functionality